 My life has had a two-prong approach, always photograph and find ways to work outside in beautiful environments.
-I completed a Bachelor of Science at Simon Fraser University and then spent time studying Marbled Murrelets on the coast of British Columbia and Oregon before cycling solo across Canada (6000 km).
+I completed a Bachelor of Science at Simon Fraser University and then spent time studying Marbled Murrelets on the coast of British Columbia and Oregon before cycling solo across Canada.
 Having made it to Halifax I met a Kiwi who told me about a Wildlife Management program in New Zealand.
 I signed up that day and a few months later I moved to New Zealand and spent two years studying Sooty Shearwater on the Rakiura Islands.
 During this time I continued to take images of the surrounding wild landscapes and hone my photographic skills.

 We moved to Lasqueti Island, an off-grid island in the middle of Georgia Strait, just 150 km north of Vancouver.
 We lived there for 12 years building a cabin, organic gardening and working as a photographer and biologist.
-In 2015 we decided to plug back into the grid and moved to Smithers, BC to enjoy some time skiing and explore a rivers focused environment.
+In 2015, we decided to plug back into the grid and moved to Smithers, BC to enjoy some time skiing and explore a rivers focused environment.

 I am now a full time photographer sharing my imagery with both public and private collectors.

 If your interested in discussing my work or just reaching out I can be contacted at Kristin.Charleton@gmail.com